formkit/docs-content/api-reference/formkit-inputs.md

 ### FormKitEventsAsProps

 In a perfect world this interface would not be required at all.
 However, Vue expects the interfaces to be defined as method overloads.
-Unfortunately since our events interface uses generics UnionToIntersection is not able to be used meaning that we loose event data if we store the events as a standard interface with property keys.
+Unfortunately since our events interface uses generics UnionToIntersection is not able to be used meaning that we lose event data if we store the events as a standard interface with property keys.
 The only way we have found to reliably get Volar (as of June 2023) to properly recognize all defined events is to use a the "standard" method overload approach (see FormKitBaseEvents).

 (Basically we cannot use the events in this interface to automatically produce the FormKitBaseEvents without Volar loosing event data)